Senior wellness programs improve quality of life

 Let’s take a look at the latest wellness trends that long-term care facilities are adding to their communities.

-- Aquatic pools: Swimming is an ideal workout for the elderly, mainly because of low impact exercise has a low risk of injury.
+- Aquatic pools: Water activities, like swimming, are a great workout for seniors , because these exercises have a low chance of injury.
 Water exercises benefit all muscle groups in the body for a complete workout for seniors.
 Pools offer excellent walking lanes as well.

-- Therapy pools: Typically, therapy pools offer a warm-water experience and can help with lowering heart rate, blood pressure and stress.
+- Therapy pools: A warm-water therapy pool can help seniors lower their heart rate, blood pressure and stress.
 Aqua yoga and Pilates classes are hot trends in therapy pools.

 - Open exercise space: Staying active longer in life shows to improve strength, balance and ability to perform activities of daily living and maintain a healthy and long-lived life.
 Open multipurpose spaces, with hideaway storage for equipment to help reduce clutter can make the environment attractive, yet practical.
 Group low-impact aerobics, yoga and other classes designed for seniors are ideal to host in this space.